orbs-network/spot-integration-docs/content/advanced-orders-react.md

 - Implement all wallet methods, wait for receipts, and preserve SDK-supplied request values and signature bytes.
 - Keep one immutable execution active, close only at a terminal phase, and reset after the exit animation.
 - Use `historyKey` for list identity and keep history/cancellation consumers inside provider scope.

+### End-to-End Acceptance Run

+1. Assemble the [provider and wallet adapter](/advanced-orders/react#configure-spotprovider), [focused form components](/advanced-orders/react#build-with-focused-hooks), [submission dialog](/advanced-orders/react#submit-and-track-execution), and [history components](/advanced-orders/react#order-history-and-cancellation).
+Preserve the relative imports between the displayed files.
+2. Replace host-specific wallet/data imports with your application's sources.
+Use real active-chain tokens and a current full-amount quote.
+Confirm connect-wallet, unsupported-network, loading, and validation states are visible before testing submission.
+3. Open review and verify it reflects the current calculated form.
+Confirm once; with insufficient allowance, expect approval to complete before signing.
+For native input, expect wrapping first.
+With sufficient allowance, the approval prompt is skipped.
+4. Keep the attempt immutable while execution is active.
+Display successful submission separately from fill completion, then verify the submitted order appears in provider-scoped history.
+5. Cancel a selected open order through the history flow.
+Confirm the wallet transaction receipt and refresh the order state; do not mark it cancelled just because a transaction hash exists.
+6. Reject each wallet prompt and test rapid repeated confirmation clicks.
+Verify one active attempt, an actionable error, and an explicit retry path.
+Change account/chain before starting a new attempt and verify provider data follows the new context.

+Use a funded development wallet for live ERC-20/native-input tests, with an amount satisfying the partner's minimums.
+Live orders may fill and spend funds; use mocked wallet/service failures for repeatable recovery checks.